Double Blind: Plot

 NCIS is subject to an investigation from the Department of Defense, questioning their response to the deaths of Eli David and Jackie Vance.
 Gibbs is accused of concealing evidence and obstruction of justice.
+Meanwhile, the team investigates if a Petty Officer is really being stalked or suffering from paranoia.

 Production

 Writing

 "Double Blind" was written by Christopher J. Walid and Steven D. Binder and directed by Dennis Smith.
 "This episode definitely does not end well - at least not for Gibbs", Waild and Smith wrote about the episode, and continued saying "DoD IG Investigator Richard Parsons is out for Gibb’s blood – though Parsons does a brilliant job distracting our team from his goal".
 About the ending in the episode, Waild and Smith wrote "it’s probably a safe bet that Parsons will have his work cut out for him as he continues his witch-hunt.
 Especially if the team dynamic that played out in this episode is any indication".

 Casting

-TV Line announced the casting of Colin Hanks as Department of Defense investigator Richard Parsons on April 10, 2013.
+TVLine announced the casting of Colin Hanks as Department of Defense investigator Richard Parsons on April 10, 2013.
 The casting also included the season finale episode "Damned If You Do".
 Executive producer Gary Glasberg described the character as "Ken Starr, J. Edgar Hoover and an angry pitbull wrapped into one".
 Unlike most episodes, CBS' press release on "Double Blind" did not include the other guest actors.